ytsaurus/ytsaurus/yt/docs/README.md

 + [YT QL](../../user-guide/dynamic-tables/dyn-query-language.md).
 ```

-The `dyn-query-language.md` article also reuses content, same as `query-tracker.md`.
-So, as you can see in the code above:
+The "YT QL" link refers to the [en/user-guide/dynamic-tables/dyn-query-language.md](https://github.com/ytsaurus/ytsaurus/edit/main/yt/docs/en/user-guide/dynamic-tables/dyn-query-language.md) article which also reuses content, same as `query-tracker.md`.
+Note that:
-- The "YT QL" link is set relativelly to the document located in the `_includes` folder.
+- The "YT QL" link is set relativelly to the `query-tracker.md` document located in the `_includes` folder.
 - This link refers to the `dyn-query-language.md` document located in the original `en/user-guide/dynamic-tables/` folder, but not in the `en/_includes/user-guide/dynamic-tables/`.

+If you encounter issues with cross-link usage, feel free to ask questions in YTsaurus [community chat](#need-help).

 ### Lists